majornorth/nerdy-copilot/DEPLOYMENT.md

 - A GitHub account with your code pushed to a repository
 - A Netlify account (sign up at [netlify.com](https://www.netlify.com))
-- Your environment variables ready (OpenAI API key, and optionally Supabase credentials)
+- Your Supabase credentials ready (Supabase is required for secure API key storage)

 ## Deployment Steps